Enel: Subsidiaries

 In France, Enel owns 5% of the French energy exchange Powernext.

 In Spain, through its subsidiary Enel Iberia Srl (previously known as Enel Energy Europe), Enel holds 70.1% of Endesa, acquired in 2009 with an initial stake of 92%.

 The acquisition earned Enel the 2009 Platts Global Energy Award for "Deal of the Year".

 In 2016, Endesa acquired Enel Green Power España from Enel for €1.207 billion.

 Enel has been operating in Russia since 2004.

 It owns 56.4% of Enel Russia (formerly OGK-5) and 49.5% of the electricity supplier RusEnergoSbyt, through Enel Investment Holding BV.

 In 2013, Rosneft, through NGK Itera, bought 40% of Enel's stake in Arctic Russia BV, a company which owned 19.6% of SeverEnergia.
 In March 2022, Enel announced it will cease operations in Russia.

 In Argentina, Enel holds a 41% share of Empresa Distribuidora Sur SA.

 In Chile, Enel controls 61.99% of Empresa Electrica Panguipulli SA, 56.80% of Enel Américas SA, 61.4% of Distribución Chile SA, 57.9% of Generación Chile SA, 61.9% of Enel Green Power Chile Ltd, 61.9% of Enel Green Power del Sur SpA, and 58.0% of Gas Atacama Chile SA.
+In October 2023, it was announced Enel Chile had sold 416 MW of solar PV portfolio in Chile, to the multinational renewable energy producer, Sonnedix.

 In Peru, through Enel Perù SAC, Enel controls 47.2% of Enel Distribución Perù SAA and 47.5% of Enel Generación Perú SA.

+On 7 April 2023, Enel announced that its subsidiary Enel Perú S.A.C. – controlled through the Chilean publicly traded company Enel Américas S.A. – entered into an agreement with China Southern Power Grid International (HK) Co., Ltd. for the sale of its equity interests in Enel Distribución Perú S.A.A. and in Enel X Perú S.A.C., for an aggregate amount of around 2.9 billion US dollars.

+On 22 November 2023, Enel also announced that its subsidiaries Enel Américas S.A. and Enel Perú S.A.C. – the latter under the control of Enel via the Chilean listed company Enel Américas – have finalized an agreement with Niagara Energy S.A.C. for the sale of all the shares held by Enel in Enel Generación Perú S.A.A. and Compañía Energética Veracruz S.A.C.
+The total value of the transaction was approximately 1.4 billion US dollars.